 - fruits, in moderation

-- complex carbohydrates, such as oatmeal or whole-grain pastas and breads
+- complex carbohydrates, such as oatmeal or whole-grain pasta and bread

 People do not always get all the nutrients they need from their diet alone.
 In some cases, supplementing nutrient intake can help fill nutritional gaps.